Moby cancels book tour after Natalie Portman controversy

 -

-Singer-songwriter Moby has cancelled the remaining dates of his book tour just days after actor Natalie Portman called him out for claiming that they dated.
+And now in a note posted on his official website, he announced that he is no longer going on a tour across the UK and Ireland to promote the memoir.

-"Moby is cancelling all upcoming public appearances for the foreseeable future," a statement on his website read.
+"Moby is cancelling all upcoming public appearances for the foreseeable future.
+We apologise for any inconvenience this may cause," read the announcement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)